mukhtar-github/Game-Programming-Patterns/README.md

 That problem is what this book aims to solve.
 I dug up and polished the best patterns I've found in games, and presented them here so that we can spend our time inventing new things instead of *re*-inventing them.

+# What's in Store

+There are already dozens of game programming books out there.
+Why write another?

+Most game programming books I've seen fall into one of two categories:

+* **Domain-specific books.** These narrowly-focused books give you a deep dive on some specific  aspect of game developement.
+They'll teach you about 3D graphics, real-time rendering, physics simulation, artificial intelligence, or audio.
+These are the areas that many game programmers specialize in as there career progress.

+* **Whole-engine books.** In contrast, these try to span all of the different parts of an entire game engine.
+They are oriented towards building a complete engine suited to some specific genre of game, usually a 3D first-person shooter.

 "